 An older Veteran who is feeling overwhelmed by health issues and a pending divorce decides to drive his car into a ditch to end his life.
 Before he can act, he is stopped for careless driving.
 The clinician and consultant unpack all that happens in this session before deciding on the SDVCS term.

 Additional SDVCS Training Resources

 - Watch this video, narrated by Dr. Lisa Brenner, the Director of Rocky Mountain MIRECC, for a brief online training on the SDVCS.
 This was part of a series of presentations for mental health providers who work with Veterans.
 Dr. Brenner explains the purpose and development of the SDVCS, defines the components of suicidal intent, and works through case examples with the audience using the SDVCS Clinical Tool.

 - Watch the Self-Directed Violence Classification System (SDVCS) recording from the Suicide Risk Management Lecture Series.
 This webinar focuses on using the SDVCS.
 Dr. Ryan Holliday provides the rationale for using universal terminology to assess and document all aspects of self-directed violence.
 This presentation walks viewers through using the SDVCS and shows how to troubleshoot risk classification difficulties to inform treatment decision-making.

 SDV Training Quiz

 Test your Self-Directed Violence Classification System knowledge by reviewing 10 vignettes and answering 28 SDV related questions.
-The quiz also allows you to Ask an Expert as you proceed through the quiz.
+(Temporarily unavailable)

 PowerPoint Training for Self-Directed Violence - Updated November 2018